| Carmen Castaneda Sceppa|

 Professor and Director, Graduate Programs in Exercise Science

 Department: Department of Health Sciences

-Dr. Sceppa’s program of research addresses three main areas of health promotion including: (1) assessing the efficacy of nutrition and physical activity/exercise interventions on chronic disease risk factors and health outcomes; (2) translating evidence based lifestyle interventions into ‘real world’ settings; and (3) developing sustainable strategies to promote health and reduce the burden of chronic diseases.
-Her research targets vulnerable populations with particular emphasis to those of diverse ethnic background, suffering from debilitating chronic conditions, and socioeconomically disadvantaged and isolated.
-Funding for Dr. Sceppa’s research include the Brookdale Foundation, the International Life Sciences Institute, the National Institutes of Health, the National Space and Biomedical Research Institute (NSBRI); as well as corporations and foundations.
+Dr. Sceppa’s program of research addresses three main areas of aging and health promotion with emphasis on vulnerable populations.
+These areas are to: (1) assess the efficacy of nutrition and physical activity/exercise interventions on chronic disease risk factors and health outcomes; (2) translate evidence based lifestyle interventions into ‘real world’ settings; and (3) develop sustainable strategies to promote health and reduce the burden of chronic diseases.

 Her research findings have provided evidence-based information used by the Academy of Sciences and the Institute of Medicine to revise the Dietary Recommended Intake for protein in older adults.
 Her pioneer work on resistance exercise in older adults with kidney disease and diabetes was translated into clinical practice by the American Diabetes Association and adopted as standard of care.
 In addition, her research findings contributed to the recommendations for physical activity in older adults by the American College of Sports Medicine and the American Heart Association.